Did Nintendo Get Hacked? – Crimson Collective Announces Alleged Data Theft

 Is The Data Being Leaked?

-It remains to be seen whether the information about the cyberattack will be confirmed and how Crimson Collective will use the allegedly stolen data for its own purposes.
+It remains to be seen whether and how Crimson Collective will use the allegedly stolen data for its own purposes.

 Alexandra Adamidis